 What has been the proudest moment at Harper James or your career so far?

 My proudest moments are the times when recoveries or the defence of litigation make a critical difference to the client.
-I acted on behalf for a client in recovering several hundred thousand pounds, who later admitted that if the monies had not been recovered, they had already instructed insolvency practitioners to put the company into liquidation.
+I acted on behalf of a client in recovering several hundred thousand pounds, who later admitted that if the monies had not been recovered, they had already instructed insolvency practitioners to put the company into liquidation.

 I recall acting for a particular client facing a claim for over £1 million against his company and himself personally.
 The claim was discontinued against my client, which saved so much stress for him.
 Everything was on the line for him personally and professionally, and I helped him to avoid an almost certain bankruptcy.